supcik/academic-www/content/en/docs/install/index.md

 Lastly, click _Save_ to update our Netlify subdomain.

 Awesome!
-We can now visit the site at the URL you choose!
+We can now visit the site at the URL you chose!

 We'll see something similar to the [Demo website](https://academic-demo.netlify.app/), but without the demo content.

 Now, let's personalize our shiny new site based on our requirements :star: :star: :star:

-### Personalize your site
+## Personalize your site

 Login to [GitHub](https://github.com/) and view the `academic-kickstart` repository which you created in the steps above: